 We’ve come a long way from the early wireless routers we saw nearly 20 years ago.
 Wi-Fi has gone from being high technology to a commodity that’s almost everywhere.

-The Wi-Fi standards that exist at the moment are being renamed and there’s a new name for the upcoming Wi-Fi standard (802.11ax), which will be called Wi-Fi 6.
+The Wi-Fi standards that exist at the moment are being renamed and there’s a new name for the incoming Wi-Fi standard (802.11ax), which is called Wi-Fi 6.
 Before now, wireless standards have been referred to a technical name – the name they were originally given by the IEEE, which is the organisation that defines networking standards.

 Now the following will be used: